DewySoftware/dqs-site/README.md

 ### Project Setup

-Firstly, clone the project either with SSH or HTML into a directory of your choosing.
+Firstly, clone the project either with SSH or HTTPS into a directory of your choosing.

 SSH (Recommended):